szkamil/kamilszewczykorg/content/_index.md

 # Aspiring to be worthy of being a philosopher

 ## I start with...
-Just some not - formatted thoughts on various subjects.
+Thoughts flow on various subjects.

 ## Subjects(to be refutable in K. Popper sense)